-I am very happily surprised with the acting level I’ve seen in last year’s cinema releases… Amazing performers have dragged me into the great stories they’ve played.
+I am very happily surprised with the level of acting I’ve seen in last year’s cinema releases… Amazing performers have dragged me into the great stories they’ve played.
 These are my winners -of course I haven’t seen all the movies, I can only say they deserve great recognition, be it in the form of awards or in new great roles to create…

 Blue Jasmine is great mostly thanks to Cate.
 I don’t mingle too often with high-class women but I know they can be like that.
 Poor them.
 And she’s absolutely brilliant in her craziness, in her hypocrisy, her depression and disrespect for anything that isn’t her greedy interest.
 The poor relationship with her sister only makes her bigger and darker.
 A round, flawless character.

-The dignity of black people, the eagerness to meet your beloved again, the fear of losing all forever, the need to survive, the pain through countless lashes, the strength of knowing you’re right… Chiwetel‘s role is one of the most difficult ones I’ve ever seen.
+The dignity of black people, the eagerness to meet your beloved again, the fear of losing all forever, the need to survive, the pain through countless lashes, the strength of knowing you’re in the right… Chiwetel‘s role is one of the most difficult ones I’ve ever seen.
 He manages to go through all the process, changing, trying, and living through the 12 years slave‘s skin.
 And he manages to put us in his skin too.

 Let’s hope 2014 will bring us many more of these incredible performances.
-And let’s hope they’ll get all the recognition they deserve.
+And let’s hope they’ll all get the recognition they deserve.